-Although India has a history of chronically large fiscal deficits, the situation may be improving.
-The Fiscal Responsibility and Budget Management Act of 2003 is beginning to show results, with a declining central government deficit and prospects for further reductions in the deficit over the medium term.
+Although India has a history of chronically large fiscal deficits, the situation had been improving until recently.
+The Fiscal Responsibility and Budget Management Act of 2003 was beginning to show results, with a declining central government deficit and prospects for further reductions in the deficit over the medium term.
 However, there are a number of concerns about the medium-term outlook for the fiscal position.
-First, it remains to be seen to what extent the decline in the central government deficit is merely cyclical and mainly a result of the robust economy, or the result of a structural and longer-term trend decline in deficits.
+First, it remains to be seen to what extent the decline in the central government deficit is merely cyclical and mainly a result of strong economic growth in recent years, or the result of a structural and longer-term trend decline in deficits.
 Second, there are a number of disguised or off-budget obligations of the government that could swell the deficit and public debt if properly recognized as fiscal obligations of the government.
 Indeed, by some counts there has been little improvement in the central government deficit when these obligations are added back.
-Third, the burgeoning impact of the recent waiver of farm loans and the full cost of implementing the 6th Pay Commission report could derail any progress that has been made on reducing the deficit.
+Third, the burgeoning impact of the recent waiver of farm loans and the full cost of implementing the 6th Pay Commission report could derail any recent progress that has been made on reducing the deficit.
+These factors have been compounded by the surge in oil prices that has resulted in a massive increase in fuel subsidies.

 These issues are of serious concern to the Committee since any halting or reversal of progress on reducing the public sector borrowing requirement would hamper financial reforms and the effectiveness of monetary policy.
 The Committee would like to emphasize that it will be difficult to make significant headway on financial sector and monetary policy reforms if India's fiscal house is not in order.